Students are expected to read Russian and to possess a basic knowledge of general linguistics and Russian history.

 Linguistics is often said to deal with language as a universal human faculty.
 Nonetheless, scholarly reflection on language and linguistic inquiry strongly interact with society: on the one hand, societal developments determine the linguistic agenda to a greater extent than linguists are prepared to admit; on the other hand, linguistic reflection sometimes sets the agenda for changes in a society, especially through educational systems.

-After completing the course, the student should have acquired: an overall understanding of the development of reflection on language in Russia and possibly other East European countries between 1700 and 2000; an overall insight into the chronology of linguistic ideas; awareness of prevailing attitudes toward language and linguistic diversity in the Eurasian area; a detailed insight into the origins and development of a few classic topics of Russian, Slavic and general linguistics.
+After completing the course, the student should have acquired: an overall understanding of the development of reflection on language in Russia and possibly other East European countries between 1700 and 2000; an overall insight into the chronology of modern linguistic ideas; awareness of prevailing attitudes toward language and linguistic diversity in the Eurasian area; a detailed insight into the origins and development of a few classic topics of Russian, Slavic and general linguistics.

 Mode of instruction

-The course may include formal lectures and tutorial components, the specific mix depending on the number of students taking the course.
+The course includes formal lectures and tutorial components, the specific mix depending on the number of students taking the course.
 Students are expected to prepare for each session by reading articles and book excerpts and to form an opinion on them, usually on the basis of set questions.
 They are also expected to give some oral presentations and to produce a term paper (about 10 pages) on a subject that is related to any of the topics discussed.

 Total 280 hrs (10EC)

 Participation in class, assignments and at least one presentation should be satisfactory.
 The final mark is determined by the term paper but may be marginally raised or lowered in view of the student’s performance in class.

 For questions about the content of the course, you can contact the teacher:

 Dr. W.A. van Helden